-Taken together, these three commitments-to public education, diversity and inclusion, and anchor activity in our communities-form a generational opportunity to re-imagine the egalitarian ethos prevalent at Stockton's founding in the late 1960s in the context of today's world.
+Taken together, these three commitments-to public education, diversity and inclusion, and anchor activity in our communities-form a generational opportunity to take what was an egalitarian ethos of the late 1960s at the founding of Stockton and consider its implications and applications for today's world.

-The University's founders faced the challenge of defining and implementing the Stockton Idea for a relatively small, singlecampus college.
+The University's founders faced the challenge of defining and implementing the Stockton Idea for a relatively small single-campus college.
 The task now is to determine how to build upon this idea, making it applicable to a much larger and more diverse student population at a multi-campus university.

 This is not something to be undertaken lightly.
-It requires a highly-consultative, transparent, and data-informed process reflective of our commitment to shared governance.
-The intent of this strategic plan is therefore to preserve and enhance Stockton's distinct people-centered, student-focused, interdisciplinary identity in the context of the modern, multicultural and interdependent world and the state's economic and demographic realities.
+It requires a highly-consultative, transparent, and data-informed process reflective of the University's commitment to shared governance.
+The intent of this strategic plan is therefore to preserve and enhance Stockton's distinct people-centered, student-focused, interdisciplinary identity in the context of the modern, multi-cultural and interdependent world and the state's economic and demographic realities.